wonsunahn/CS1632_CatScale/README.md

 ## Test Application: CatScale

 CatScale is a simple Java application that tells you whether your cat is overweight, underweight, or just right.
-Feel free to do some **exploratory testing** to get a feel for the application.
-The application is provided in the form of a JAR file without source code, so you will be doing **black box testing**.
-You can run the program using the following commandline:
+The application is provided in the form of a JAR file (CatScale.jar) without the source code, so you will be doing **black box testing**.
+You can run the program using the following
+commandline:

 ```
 java -jar CatScale.jar
 ```

-GoatGoatCar.jar is available in this directory.
+Feel free to do some **exploratory testing** to get a feel for the application.

 ## Creating a Test Plan